Microsoft/azure-docs.pt-pt/articles/communication-services/quickstarts/chat/includes/chat-swift.md

     }
 ```

-`<USER ID>`Substitua-o pelo ID do utilizador dos Serviços de Comunicação do participante que está a ser removido.
+`<USER ID>`Substitua-se pelo ID do utilizador dos Serviços de Comunicação do participante que está a ser removido.

 ## <a name="run-the-code"></a>Executar o código

-No Xcode, premir o botão Executar para construir e executar o projeto.
-Na consola pode ver a saída a partir do código e a saída do madeireiro a partir do ChatClient.
+No Xcode, selecione **Run** para construir e executar o projeto.
+Na consola, pode ver a saída a partir do código e a saída do madeireiro do cliente do chat.